 is Assistant Professor at Leiden University with a focus on contemporary German and Russian literature and culture.
 Her research concentrates on the intersections between Russian and German cultural history of the late 20th and 21st century, protest art, and cultural theory.
 She is the author of Kanonbildung im transkulturellen Netzwerk (transcript 2021) on the international reception history of Moscow conceptualism, and co-editor of Literaturkontakte: Kulturen – Medien – Märkte (Frank & Timme 2018), and Reading Russian Literature, 1980-2020.
 Literary Consumption, Memory and Identity (Palgrave/Macmillan, forthcoming).

 Philipp Christoph Schmädeke

 is Political Scientist (Dr.rer.pol.) at the Federal Agency for Civic Education, Berlin.
 He has previously taught at the Pedagogical University in Rostov-on-Don and the University of Potsdam.
 He is the author of A History of Realistic Democracy Theory (Geschichte der Realistischen Demokratietheorie, Bonn 2022) and Political Regime Changes (Politische Regimewechsel.
 Grundlagen der Transitionsforschung, Tübingen 2012).
-He is co-founder and director of the Academic Network Eastern Europe (akno e.V.) which supports scholars- and students-at-risk from Belarus, Russia, and Ukraine.
+He is co-founder and director of the Science at Risk Emergency Office (akno e.V.) project which supports scholars- and students-at-risk from Belarus, Russia, and Ukraine.